devspace-sh/devspace/docs/pages/cli/workflow-basics/development/sync.md

 title: Synchronize files on-demand
 ---

-DevSpace CLI is able to synchronize files from the local computer into any running pod on-demand.
+DevSpace is able to synchronize files from the local computer into any running pod on-demand.
 This can be useful for debugging to change container files on the fly without constantly running `kubectl cp` after every file change.

 Run the following command to start syncing files between the local computer
 ```bash